gateswell/MGIseqerFilesCollect/README.md

 #### -step1: edit `run.bat` file
 - Open the `run.bat` file with notepad++ or other text editors.
 - Change the **chip name** and **date**.
-- if you want collect the whole files to a new address expcept `D:\CopyData`, please provide the **destination directory**.
+- if you want to collect the whole files to a new address expcept `D:\CopyData`, please provide the **destination directory**.
 #### -step2: store the `run.bat` file
 #### -step3: double dial `run.bat` file to run it or run it by `cmd`(recommand)